 Each student is responsible for keeping their room tidy.
 Sharing space means learning to organize belongings and to respect the other student(s) in the room.
-Your child is responsible for making their bed, vacuuming the floor, putting their clothes away, removing garbage, and any other tidiness needed to maintain an enjoyable space to live.
-Housekeeping staff DO NOT clean bedrooms but do clean the common areas such as hallways, stairs, kitchens, bathrooms, and common gathering spaces.
+Your child is responsible for making their bed, vacuuming the floor, putting their clothes away, removing garbage and any other tidiness needed to maintain an enjoyable space to live.
+Housekeeping staff DO NOT clean bedrooms but do clean the common areas such as hallways, stairs, bathrooms and common gathering spaces.
 Student rooms are inspected each school day.
-There may be consequences for students whose rooms are not considered tidy.